plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 On the first glance this sounds like "UI work", but that's not all.
 Here are further business rules to consider:

 - Create hyperlinks for each workitem to the TFS
-- Indicating missing information (missing confidence level, missing estimation)
+- Indicate missing information (missing confidence level, missing estimation)
-- add total capacity for reference
+- Show total capacity for reference
-- add total effort for reference
+- Show total effort for reference
-- aggregate involved team membmers for the filters
+- Compute list of involved team membmers (for the filters)
 - Create e-mail links

 Eventhough this sounds like UI logic I see it as business logic.
 The business rules are the ones deciding how